-Gupt: The Hidden Truth (English: Secret) is a Indian suspense thriller movie directed by Rajiv Rai and produced by Gulshan Rai and Rajiv Rai.
-The movie was released on 4 July 1997 starring Bobby Deol, Manisha Koirala and Kajol in a lead role.
+Gupt: The Hidden Truth (English: Secret) is an Indian suspense thriller movie directed by Rajiv Rai and produced by Gulshan Rai and Rajiv Rai.
+The movie was released on 4 July 1997 starring Bobby Deol, Manisha Koirala, and Kajol in the lead role.
 The movie received positive reviews from critics.
 It is a slickly made movie with stylish cinematography, beautiful locales, and pretty good performances.
-The day after a heavy debate between Sahil and his father, the father is found dead, and Sahil given a life sentence.
+The day after a heavy debate between Sahil and his father, the father is found dead, and Sahil is given a life sentence.
 He breaks out of prison and is on a mission to uncover the truth.

 11. Aankhen (2002)

-Aankhen (English: Eyes) is a Indian heist thriller movie directed by Vipul Amrutlal Shah and produced by Gaurang Doshi.
-The movie was released on 5 April 2002 starring Amitabh Bachchan, Akshay Kumar, Sushmita Sen, Arjun Rampal and Paresh Rawal in a lead role.
-This is one of my favorite Indian thriller movies and i really liked a lot.
+Aankhen (English: Eyes) is an Indian heist thriller movie directed by Vipul Amrutlal Shah and produced by Gaurang Doshi.
+The movie was released on 5 April 2002 starring Amitabh Bachchan, Akshay Kumar, Sushmita Sen, Arjun Rampal, and Paresh Rawal in the lead role.
+This is one of my favorite Indian thriller movies and I really liked it a lot.
 The movie is an adaptation of Shah’s own Gujarati play Andhalo Pato (Blindman’s Buff).